Oswen1623/minishell/README.md

 ## Description

 The **Minishell** project is about writing our own shell, based on bash posix.
-A shell is a command language interpreter.
+This was part of the school curriculum.
 ### Instructions

 It must contain the following features :